NeguseNegest/Ragops-Control-Plane/README.md

 The review command accepts `a` to approve, `r` to reject, `s` to leave a candidate pending, and `q` to save and quit.
 It stops at 40 approvals by default and only adds approved, non-duplicate examples to `data/eval/golden_qa.jsonl`.

 The checked-in Day 16 run contains 100 reviewed candidates: 45 approved and 55 rejected.
 The approved set includes 25 OpenAI and 20 Gemini examples, and expands the golden dataset from 35 to 80 rows.
+The resulting golden set contains 70 supported, 5 ambiguous, and 5 unsupported questions; those categories are dataset annotations and are not yet used by the runtime to route or refuse requests.

 To intentionally regenerate the candidate file, pass `--overwrite` directly: